-How to become a Qualified Program Provider |
+How to become and Qualified Program Provider |

-Individuals or organizations wanting to provide recreation programs and/or activities will be considered as a Qualified Program Provider or ‘partner’ with the City of Burlington if the following criteria are met. |
+Individuals or organizations wanting to provide recreation programs and/or activities will be considered as a Qualified Program Provider or ‘partner’ with the City of Burlington if the following criteria are met and have completed the application process. |

-Ensure programs and/or activities are open to all |
+Ensure programs and/or activities are open to all. |

-Programs and/or activities are open for the entire community to participate and meet residency requirements |
+Programs and/or activities are open for the entire community to participate and meet residency requirements. |

 Seasonal space allocation |